ueveu/HTML-Snake/README.md

 6. Open a Pull Request

 ## License
 This project is under the MIT License.
-In human terms: it's free, have fun with it, do whatever!
+In human terms: it's free, have fun with it! :)

 ## Acknowledgements